hershd23/buzzdb-docs/docs/spring2021/lab1.rst

 Program Specification
 -----------------------
 For this programming assignment, you are provided with a skeleton code which you are expected to complete and submit.
-You are expected to fill the :red:`execute` function of :red:`CommandExecutor` class, present in these files: :red:`buzzdb/src/tutorial/tutorial.cc` and :red:`buzzdb/src/include/tutorial/tutorial.h`.
+You are expected to fill the :command:`execute` function of :command:`CommandExecutor` class, present in these files: :file:`buzzdb/src/tutorial/tutorial.cc` and :file:`buzzdb/src/include/tutorial/tutorial.h`.
 You are free to add your own helper functions and classes to complete the assignment.
 Please don’t change the signature of the constructor and execute function.
 The execute function is expected to accept one of the following commands:

 1. ``"load <filename>"``: This command loads the specified file.
 The file may be specified by either an absolute or a relative pathname.
 Running this command should result in your program parsing and storing the words in this file in a data structure that can be queried using the locate command (described below).
 A word is defined as a sequence of upper and lower case letters in the English alphabet (i.e. characters ’a’ to ’z’, and ’A’ to ’Z’), numbers, and the apostrophe.
 All other characters are considered as white space and will therefore be treated as terminating a word.
 Two successive load commands should be treated as if there is an intermediate ``"new"`` command (see below) in between the two commands.